Reference Entry

 Overview · foundation · order 20

-A compact browser and Node.js search toolkit for structured, explainable retrieval.
+A compact browser and Node.js search toolkit for structured, explainable retrieval with an OpenSearch-style JSON DSL.

 What Querylight TS Covers

 Querylight TS is a pure TypeScript search toolkit for browsers and Node.js.
-It combines text retrieval, structured boolean queries, multi-field search, phrase search, prefix expansion, aggregations, vector search, geo search, and portable index state under one API.
+It is positioned as the most feature-rich local search library for static sites and browser apps.
+It combines text retrieval, structured boolean queries, multi-field search, phrase search, prefix expansion, aggregations, dense vector search, sparse vector search, geo search, and portable index state under one API.
+For a direct comparison with narrower browser-first libraries, see Comparing Querylight TS to Other Browser Search Libraries.

 In practical terms, that means you can use one local library to power very different kinds of search experiences: